Homemade Chicken Pot Pie

 Expert Tips

-- Brush with egg wash: For a shiny golden crust, brush the top with a lightly beaten egg before baking.
+- Brush with egg wash: For a shinier golden crust, brush the top with a lightly beaten egg before baking.

 - Use leaf lard: If you’re using leaf lard (the highest grade, with a neutral taste), even better.
 Some store-bought lard is hydrogenated and can have a porky flavor which is still usable, but better suited for savory pies like this than for sweet ones.
 Make sure your lard is cold when you cut it into the flour, just like you would with shortening or butter.